 research studies education policy, human capital investment, and economic inequality.

 is a former Director of the JDI, and is currently one of the directors of the Data, Analytics & Computing initiative at Queen’s.
 He specializes in bringing together structural modeling, large data sets, and computational methods for the analysis of policy.

-is a faculty member at the School of Policy Studies and an affiliated faculty member in the Department of Economics.
-Her research involves the economics of education, health economics and examining the economics of rural development and urban transitions in China.
+‘s research involves the economics of education, health economics and examining the economics of rural development and urban transitions in China.

 research involves macroeconomic policy, applied finance, and health economics.
 He has provided advice and conducted analytical work for the Ministry of Health and Long Term Care (MOHLTC), the Ministry of Social and Community Services (MCSS), WorkPlace Safety Insurance Board (WSIB), Bank of Montreal Capital Markets (BMO), Human Resources and Skills Development Canada (HRSDC), Public Health of Canada, and others.
 He is also an expert on the Canadian marijuana market.